phsultan/asterisk-eagi-google-speech-recognition/README.md

 ## Requirements

-- set up your Google Cloud Speech project along with a Service Account key at https://cloud.google.com/speech/
+- Set up your Google Cloud Speech project along with a Service Account key at https://cloud.google.com/speech/
-- install Node.js Google Cloud Speech client at https://github.com/googleapis/nodejs-speech
+- Install Node.js Google Cloud Speech client at https://github.com/googleapis/nodejs-speech

 ## How to use this repository